 31 Without understanding, covenantbreakers, without natural affection, implacable, unmerciful:

-Now if this isn’t today, I don’t know what is.
-We have become so acclimated with the darkness, that even the “very elect” are deceived by Satanic devices.
+Now, if this isn’t today, I don’t know what is.
+We have become so acclimated to the darkness that even the “very elect” are deceived by Satanic devices.
 Jesus stated this would happen in Matthew 24:24.

-Satan and his servants (demons) disguise themselves as believers which requires discernment on our parts.
+Satan and his servants (demons) disguise themselves as believers, which requires discernment on our part.
 Let’s look at this in 2 Corinthians 11:13-15

 13 For such are false apostles, deceitful workers, transforming themselves into the apostles of Christ.